 Christ provides a model of how to live a godly life in the flesh, living life the way God lives it.
 Using His light, we can navigate our way in this world.

-There is a reason for the precipitous decline in American morality: Some basic tenets of mainstream Christian churches in the United States are markedly different from what they were just a few decades ago.
-Joseph Baity provides evidence that nominal Christianity no longer agrees with the teachings of Jesus Christ in several …
+Some basic tenets of mainstream Christian churches in the United States are markedly different from what they were just a few decades ago in critical areas.

 The Bible records that Jesus of Nazareth's Father was God and His mother was Mary, a human.
 What, then, was His nature?
 Was He a man?
 Was He divine?

 Hebrews 1 delivers a knock-out punch to skeptics like many first-century Jews who claimed He falls short in qualifying as our High Priest and Savior.